Neon22/wif2/wif 1.1 Issues.md

    - made difficult if the simple size reduction scheme is enabled.

-# Weaknesses
+# Weaknesses:
-Issues we would like to solve.

 - Allow cut and paste editing of files
-  - implies a text based system using lines
-  - implies all data in order - no simple compression
-- Carry additional information about the design
+- Differeniate between general design informatin a dna specific piece of cloth.
+  E.g.
-  - E.g. epi/ppi
+  - epi/ppi
+  - Yarn selection
+- Enable enough optional sections so the file can be a principle weaving software file.
+Not purely for interchange.